ApolloTang/mynote--misc/things-2-memorize-content/dev/docker/docker--recipes/docker-recipes--cloning-private-repo-in-dockerfile-wo-exposing-ssh-key.md

 https://github.com/joe/my-private-package/settings/keys
 ```

-:warning: Note that this the setting of a specific private repo, it is not setting for your Github account (`https://github.com/settings/keys`).
+:warning: Note that this is the setting of a specific private repo; it is not the setting for your Github account (`https://github.com/settings/keys`).

-**Referece**
+**Reference**

 https://docs.github.com/en/developers/overview/managing-deploy-keys